-The removal of non-friable asbestos-containing material (transite cement) is to be completed using Type 1 asbestos abatement procedures provided that the material is wetted and non-powered hand tools are used.
+The removal of non-friable asbestos-containing material (vinyl floor tiles and associated vinyl floor tile mastic, transite cement panels and black desk tops) is to be completed using Type 1 asbestos abatement procedures provided that the material is wetted and non-powered hand tools are used.
 If power tools are required that are not equipped with a HEPA attachment, then Type 3 asbestos abatement procedures apply.
+Removal of less than one square meter (1m2) of drywall is to be completed using Type 1 asbestos abatement procedures.
+If greater than one square meter (1m2) of drywall is to be disturbed then Type 2 asbestos abatement procedures apply.